No products in the cart.

 Hmmm, what would my garden have?
 We are a bit of an eclectic household and I love to upcycle items.
 Time to go back to Pinterest.
 I searched for unique garden ideas and was not disappointed.
 I found so many ideas that there is a new board on the Three Rivers Wreath & Plant page just for them!
 DIY is always a good option for me, letting you use your imagination with what you have on hand.
 And go for color!
 Painting a bike azure blue may seem garish all by itself in early spring in the garden, but when the pink and orange zinnias bloom it will be a great accent.
 And hey, you could always repaint it!
 Here are some eye catching color pops in the garden found on Pinterest…

-The chandelier I found as an interesting idea.
+The chandelier I found is an interesting idea.
 I’ve seen them pinned with solar lights in them, but not potted plants and the red, wow!
 I’m not sure I could be careful or patient enough to do a waterfall of flowers, but it is beautiful, especially with the milk can.
 How country is that?
-Part of our fall fundraising program we sell the allium ambassador.
+In our fall fundraising program we have offered the allium ambassador.
 Looks just like the chicken wire stakes above.
 That would be a cool Lorax/Wonka type look with real allium mixed in with the chicken wire balls.
 The bike painted in the garden just keeps my attention.
-I’ve seen blue, red and this bright yellow on pinterest, I may need to give it a try!
+I’ve seen blue, red and this bright yellow on Pinterest, I may need to give it a try!

 As a book worm, upcycler and lover of all things vintage, these are also on the Pinterest list!

 Be creative, be loud!
 Take that garden and make it your own.
 Create a colorful home for colorful flowers.
-Here at Three Rivers Wreath Company our Spring Bulb Fundraiser is starting, you can earn money for your group, get some beautiful flower bulbs and have at it!
-Visit our pinterest page and/or send us any photos of what you do and we can put them on our board, show off a little 🙂
+Here at Three Rivers Wreath & Plant Company our Spring Bulb Fundraiser is starting.
+You can earn money for your group, get some beautiful flower bulbs and have at it!
+Visit our Pinterest page and/or send us any photos of what you do and we can put them on our board, show off a little 🙂